 Organizational change seems to be top of mind for most leaders.
-It makes sense, because no matter what you do, you are always in the middle of change.
-It is the one true constant in this world.
-Everything is transforming all at once and the behavioral nature of change is no different in organizations.
+It makes sense, since no matter what we do, we are always in the middle of change.
+It is the one true constant in our world, and the behavioral nature of change is no different in organizations.
 So if change is the nature of life and we know it to be ubiquitous, why do we have so much trouble with it in organizations?

 For one, organizations are a human design form.
 In case you haven't noticed, we humans have issues with the design of many things, from government and organizations to strategy and even the path of our own lives.
 One reason is our resistance to change.
 Another is our mistaken belief that the universe needs our help to organize things.
 And possibly, we're just not that good at organizing.
 Margaret Wheatley describes an alternative way of looking at organizations and change.

 "There is a simpler way to organize human endeavor.
 It requires a new way of being in the world.
 It requires being in the world without fear.
 Being in the world with play and creativity.
 Seeking after what's possible.
 Being willing to learn and to be surprised.
 This simpler way to organize human endeavor requires a belief that the world is inherently orderly.
 The world seeks organization.
 It does not need humans to organize it" (Wheatley, 1996, p.
 5).
 In her seminal book, A Simpler Way, Wheatley points out that life self organizes.
 Life is an expert at self organizing.
 Life self organizes around us without any strategic planning offsites.
 The point is that we over plan and over think a lot of things, and we fail to notice the nature of things.
 Every aspect of the organization is changing constantly.
 Yet we design inflexible structures within our organizations.
 Resistance to change is futile, for sure.
 Embracing change is wise.
 But how we embrace change and how we design change matters.